marove2000/UniBadge-9x9/README.md

 | always on | 10n F                      |

 ### Resistor-Table for R3-R11
 Resistor values depend on the number of soldered LEDs per row (refer to the table below).
-Note that you can only choose one LED-Color per row.
+Note that you can only choose one LED color per row.

 | \# LEDs | Resistor Value (R3-R11) \[Ohm\] | LED-Color |
 | ------- | ------------------------------- | --------- |